aimms/how-to/Articles/598/598-datalake-tools.rst

 |

-To create a Account SAS Token, please input the required information on Inputs table.
-Click on the button below it.
+To create a Container SAS Token, please input the required information on Inputs table.
+Note that a File System is required, but you can always fetch the latest File Systems by the 'Refresh File System' button.
+Once everything is set, click on the button below it.
-A new Account SAS Token will be generated and will appear on the bottom.
+A new Container SAS Token will be generated and will appear on the bottom.

 Minimal Requirements
 --------------------

 To work with this toolkit, you will need a PRO Cloud account with an Azure Data Lake Storage.
-You can check if your cloud account is equipped with one, open the uploaded toolkit on your cloud and see 'Storage Account' name set.
+You can check if your Cloud account is equipped with a Data Lake by launching this app to your PRO Cloud and checking if 'Storage Account' has value.
+This can be found at the right bottom of any page.
-If you see a name in the 'Storage Account' section, your account has an ADLS.
 If you do not see a name here, please contact `AIMMS Support <support@aimms.com>`_.

 Release Notes